The debate between IEM Vs Earbuds has been going on for decades. While both offer the same functionality, they have their pros and cons.

 The IEMs musicians use custom-made to fit their ears.
 This ensures the highest level of comfort.
 These IEMs may also be called CIEMs (custom in-ear monitors).

-Although it is true that musicians and audio engineers only use IEMs when performing or in the studios, it may be easier to label them as custom in-ear monitors.
+Even though musicians and sound engineers only use IEMs on stage or in the studio, it might be better to call them custom in-ear monitors.

 Regular IEMs and Custom IEMs only need to differ in audio quality (and maybe the custom-fitted headphones).
-It is difficult to determine where IEMs and CIEMs end, just as drawing a line between mid-range and high-end products can be subjective.
+Determining where IEMs and CIEMs end is difficult, just as drawing a line between mid-range and high-end products can be subjective.

-The way the device fits in your ears is the most important thing to consider when shopping for the right audio listening device.
-This will determine how it handles other factors such as noise isolation, sound quality, comfort, etc.
+The most important thing to think about when looking for the right audio-listening device is how it fits in your ears.
+This will affect how well it handles noise isolation, music quality, comfort, etc.

-You should also be aware that IEMs are often covered by manufacturers using the term earbuds.
+You should also be aware that manufacturers often cover IEMs using the term earbuds.
 If something has replaceable tips, it is an IEM.
-On the other hand, earbuds don’t have eartips because they aren’t inserted into your ear canal.
+On the other hand, earbuds don’t have eartips because you don’t put them in your ear canal.

-A few of the main factors to consider when comparing these two types of headphones are how they fit in your ear, durability, and sound quality.
-The most significant difference between these two styles is the effect on the user’s ear.
+When comparing these two types of headphones, you should look at how they fit in your ear, how long they last, and how good the sound is.
+The biggest difference between these two styles is how they sound to the person.